bunchesofdonald/general/resume.md

 - Python
 - Django
 - Javascript
-- Backbone.js
-- HTML / CSS
-- Perl
-- PHP

 ### Other

-- PostgreSQL
-- MySQL
 - Celery
+- Jenkins
+- Kubernetes / Google Cloud
+- Nginx / uWSGI
-- Apache / nginx / uwsgi
+- PostgreSQL / MySQL / SQLite
-- Linux administration
+- Docker

 ## Experience

-### Senior Software Engineer, Safari Books Online
+### Principal Software Engineer, O'Reilly Media
-Beaverton, OR — November 2012 to Present
+Portland, OR — November 2012 to Present

-Promoted from Software Engineer, December 2015
+I started with Safari Books Online in late 2012 as a software engineer, but was quickly promoted to Senior and then Principal.

+For the first few years I was doing full-stack development, working with finance APIs and building out user-facing features.
+But for the past few years I've been focused on breaking down our monolith, microservice architecture and developer experience.

+**Accomplishments**

+- Integral in launching several large features to the main site.
+- Created JWT-based authentication system and all of the tooling for our Python services to use it.
+- Created internal tools that reduced the turn-around time for building and releasing microservices to production from months to weeks, and even a single day in some cases.
+- Created unit-testing tools to keep APIs and documentation in sync.

-### Developer III, The Nerdery (Promoted from Developer II, March 2013)
+### Developer III, The Nerdery
 Minneapolis, MN — March 2012 to October 2013

 I lead over a dozen projects and contributed to 70+ different projects, as a